-NOTE: The following Sawyer Mason structured products are NOT WARRANTED in installations over radiant heat:
+The following Sawyer Mason structured products are NOT WARRANTED in installations over radiant heat:

-- All Hickory products, regardless of plank dimensions - All products with plank widths greater than 8" other than oak. - Oak of all dimensions may be installed over radiant heat provided that all guidelines and restrictions are followed.
+All Hickory products, regardless of plank dimensions.

+• All products other than oak with plank widths greater than 8".

+NOTE: Oak of all dimensions may be installed over radiant heat provided that all guidelines and restrictions are followed.

 Please be advised: Due to the nature of the following timber species, we STRONGLY ADVISE these species NOT to be used as flooring with under-floor heating.
 These species include: Kempas, Maple, Jatoba, Iroko, Beech, and Australian timber (Jarrah, Sydney Bluegum, Blackbutt, Tasmanian Oak, Spotted Gum).
+Quartersawn Tasmanian Oak may be installed over radiant heat.
 Any warranty claims arising from using the above species on under-floor heating will not be entertained.